USDA FoodKeeper – Cold Storage Guidelines

 Once opened, Fresh Angel Hair Pasta can be safely consumed within 3 days if stored in the fridge.
 Ensure it is tightly sealed in an airtight container or resealable bag to maintain freshness and prevent contamination.

 Fresh Angel Hair Pasta should not be consumed if left at room temperature for more than 2 hours, as bacteria can proliferate rapidly in this environment.
-Always refrigerate the pasta promptly to prevent foodborne illness.
+Always refrigerate the pasta promptly to reduce the risk of foodborne illness.

 The type of container used to store Fresh Angel Hair Pasta can impact its shelf life.
 Opt for airtight containers or resealable bags to maintain freshness and prevent exposure to moisture and odors, which can lead to faster spoilage.